 Advent prepares us to greet the Christ child in the manger, but it doesn’t let us forget why He came.
 He came to redeem us from sin and to set the broken world right again.
 When Christmas comes, we’ll sing with joy, we’ll exchange gifts, and we’ll feast.
 In the midst of the mirth and merriment, we may forget that the Babe’s mission took Him to a cross.
 Christmas reminds us that Christ has come; Advent reminds us why.

 Advent focuses our attention on the Son of God’s coming—but not only His first coming.
 The season directs our gaze to the future, too, toward the second coming of Christ.
-Between November 1 and December 25, the messages we hear in the market are shop, eat, and shop some more.
+Between November 1 and December 25, the message we hear in the market is shop, eat, and shop some more.
 During the church season of Advent, though, we hear deeper, richer messages.
 We can reflect on words of grace and hope, such as found in this traditional prayer for Advent I:

 Almighty God, give us grace to cast away the works of darkness, and put on the armor of light, now in the time of this mortal life in which your Son Jesus Christ came to visit us in great humility; that in the last day, when He shall come again in His glorious majesty to judge both the living and the dead, we may rise to the life immortal; through Him who lives and reigns with you and the Holy Spirit, one God, now and forever.

 Advent may be a new idea for you and your family.
 Special candles and colors and prayers may be far from your Christian experience.
 Still, Advent traditions capture rich devotional beauty and worshipful wisdom.
 Those who explore them often find their Christmas preparations more fulfilling.
 This week, perhaps commit yourself daily to pray the prayer above or sing a verse or few of “O Come, O Come, Emmanuel.”
 You and your family may even opt to make an Advent wreath for your home.
 (Here are instructions for making your own Advent wreath.)
-In the coming weeks’ posts, we’ll suggest other ways you might make Advent special.
+In coming weeks’ posts, we’ll suggest other ways you might make Advent special.

 Those who observe Advent may rush out after Thanksgiving to buy gifts for Barney and Ben.
 They may be singing along with Andy Williams, too, who thought the season “the most wonderful time of the year.”
 When he gets to the lines about Christmas glories long, long ago, they won’t be thinking of “scary ghost stories.”
 They’ll have something else in mind.
 They’ll remember that there was a day when Christians marked time differently.
 They’ll appreciate in a new way that the advent of the Son of God changes everything.
 He redeems even the lowliest among us, our calendars.